UzaeruRin/Human-Suffering-Modeling-Project/README.md

 # Human-Suffering-Modeling-Project
 Project to map empirically map human suffering in real time.
+Should be based on material conditions and a neurophysiological model of suffering.

+#First steps
+Conduct a literature review